BubbleBirb/cybirbs/README.md

 Without further ado.

 First, you'll need to sign up to [neocities](https://neocities.org/).
+Then go to `Edit Site`, you'll see a menu with 4 files. **Delete every file except the `Index` file.**

-Then you need to head up the page and click the button that says `Code` then hit `Download Zip`.

-Next you need to unzip the file - anywhere will do!
+Head up _this_ page and click the button that says `Code` then hit `Download Zip`.
+You'll need to unzip the file - anywhere will do!

-## Final Touches
+Open the folder named `charadex-master` and highlight all the files.
+Drag and drop them into the Neocities dashboard.

+You should now have an up and running site!!!

+## Importing Your Sheet

+Right now, the site should be importing from my example sheet.
+Grab your sheet ID - it's located in the URL.

+**Example:** /spreadsheets/d/`1vVtBIK-ftiPTTzPnn40uLAafWJrGvqIrW1GFYo1gmrM`/edit#gid=0

+Edit the `Index` file and scroll to the bottom of the `Index` file, is a code that says `var = "1vVtBIK-ftiPTTzPnn40uLAafWJrGvqIrW1GFYo1gmrM"` replace this ID with yours and save.
+You should be good to go!

+**If** you have shifted the sheets around for whatever reason, the second number needs to be the page number of the sheet.
+Like right now, it's the 5th sheet in the document - if you move it right behind `Options`, it would be the 2nd.
+So the number would change to 2.

 ---